atthatmatt/bildaid-template/intenshion/README.md

 ### Noush
 Insh is a self-maintaining tool with no intrinsic purpose.

 Noush supplies purpose from outside Insh.
 Insh is a tool and Noush is the handle.
-It doesn't matter how many layers of systems are between a person and the Noush.
+It doesn't matter how many layers of systems separate a person from the Noush role.
 The whole Insh system orients around Noush.

 ### Polishy
-The Polishy hierarchy encodes intentions that delegate authority.
+The Polishy hierarchy encodes intentions that delegate authority and shape action.

 ### Observashion
 Observashions are streams of new information about Noush, Insh and/or the world.